Page seven, battlefield landscapes, prisoners

 Price $5.

-'The battlefront along the Yser Canal, in the bitter winter of 1916, our heavy guns shell the enemy'.
+'The battlefront along the Yser Canal, in the bitter winter of 1916, our heavy guns shelling the enemy'.

 'Hope Dump, one of many at Ypres, which fed our guns in those obstinate battles against appalling odds'.